Understand the Value – Why This Course Matters

 Element 3: Analyzing Facts and Root Cause Analysis (RCA)

-Creating a timeline and identifying critical factors
+Creating a timeline

-Immediate, underlying, and root causes
+3 types of causes: immediate, underlying, and root causes

-5 Whys and Cause Tree Analysis
+5 Whys and Causal Tree Analysis

-Fishbone Diagram (Ishikawa)
+Fishbone (Ishikawa) Diagram

 Element 4: Developing Corrective Actions and Learning from Incidents

-Designing effective corrective/preventive actions
+Designing effective corrective actions

 Capturing lessons learned